-Encryption feature allows you to encrypt important data in the database such as credit card number or Social Security number.
-You need to select encryption method, enter encryption key and choose fields to be encrypted.
+Encryption allows you to encrypt important data in the database, such as credit card numbers or Social Security Numbers.
+You need to select the encryption method, enter the encryption key, and choose the fields to be encrypted.

-Note: Encryption feature is available only in the Enterprise Edition of PHPRunner.
+Note: the Encryption feature is available only in the Enterprise Edition of PHPRunner.
 See Editions Comparison.

-To use PHP encryption, mcrypt extension needs to be enabled in php.ini (in PHP 5.3 and higher it is included in the distribution by default).
+To use the PHP encryption, enable the mcrypt extension in php.ini (PHP 5.3 and higher includes this extension by default).

-The encryption key length more than 10 characters is recommended.
-Use Generate button to generate a random key.
-You can encrypt only text fields.
-Since the encrypted value is much longer than source value (at least 2-3 times), you should choose fields with maximum length such as TEXT in MySQL or MEMO in MS Access.
+PHPRunner can encrypt only text fields.
+Since the encrypted value usually is at least 2-3 times longer than source value, you should choose the maximum length fields such as TEXT in MySQL or MEMO in MS Access.

-Note: PHPRunner does not encrypt existing data.
-Encryption will be applied only to the add/edit operations.
+Note: PHPRunner does not encrypt the existing data.
+Encryption is applied to the record during the Add/Edit operations.

-Note: Once encrypted data are stored in the database you should not change the encryption type or key, also you can not cancel the encryption otherwise data will remain encrypted.
+Note: once the encrypted data is stored in the database, you should not change the encryption type and key, or deactivate the encryption, as the data will remain encrypted.

 Functions used for database-based encryption